The Elite Trader Plan

 Start small.
 Defined‑risk only.
 Let time do its job; don’t over‑trade.

-Rolling for repair: Aim for an overall net credit; if you can’t get it without increasing risk, don’t roll.
+Rolling for repair: Aim for an overall net credit; if you can’t get it without increasing risk, don’t roll or roll and decrease the number of contracts.

 Consistent process beats prediction.
 We trade plans, not headlines.